mariachiaramnc/clustering-probability-measures/README.md

 # Clustering probability measures in the Wasserstein space
-Final thesis for bachelor's degree in mathematical engineering (Politecnico di Milano, A. Y. 2023/24).
+Final thesis for bachelor's degree in mathematical engineering (Politecnico di Milano, A. Y. 2023/24) and slides (in Italian).

 ## Abstract
 In this thesis we tackle the problem of clustering probability measures in the